elegant-scipy/elegant-scipy/markdown/ch2.markdown

 rather than due to biological variation.
 So we will try to normalize out these global differences between individuals.

-To do this, we will be performing quantile normalization.
-The idea is that we assume all our samples should have a similar distribution, so any differences in the shape are due to some technical variation.
-We can fix this by forcing all the samples to have the same distribution.
-More formally, given an expression matrix (microarray data, read counts, etc) of ngenes by nsamples, quantile normalization ensures all samples have the same spread of data (by construction).
-It involves:
+To do this normalization, we will perform quantile normalization, as described at the start of the chapter.
+The idea is that all our samples should have a similar distribution, so any differences in the shape should be due to some technical variation.
+More formally, given an expression matrix (microarray data, read counts, etc) of shape `(n_genes, n_samples)`, quantile normalization ensures that all samples have the same spread of data (by construction).

-- (optionally) log-transforming the data
-- sorting all the data points column-wise
-- averaging the rows and
-- replacing each column quantile with the quantile of the average column.

 With NumPy and SciPy, this can be done easily and efficiently.
+To recap, here is our quantile normalization implementation, which we introduced at the beginning of the chapter.

 Let's assume we've read in the input matrix as X: